 The flowers caused a couple of phone calls between Joyce and me, and the two of us realized we had a chance to catch up with what was going on in our lives.
 It was an opportunity to discuss whose husband was spending the most time fishing and who was catching what as well as a reminder that we need to be intentional and pick up the phone just because.

 In recent months, a few friends have called to say they needed someone to talk to, and I have done the same.
 It feels good when a friend tells you they just need to talk, and you’re the one they chose.
 They may apologize for their call, but in reality, it is not a burden when someone calls just to talk.

-I was recently shopping for a few needed gifts when I came upon a prayer plant – and the name of the plant really caught my attention.
+I was recently shopping for a few needed gifts when I came upon a prayer plant.
+The name of the plant really caught my attention.

 My parents owned a world globe that sat on the shelving unit in our home.
 I could spin it to find places on the other side of the world.
-I remember not being all that interested in knowing more about what was going on.
+I remember not being interested in knowing more about what was going on.
 There was this place called Ohio, and I was glad I lived there.
-I felt a sense of safety and security because I lived in modern times – no more of that war stuff after this one was over.
+I felt a sense of safety and security because I lived in modern times.
+No more of that war stuff after this one was over.

 He wrote, “Marlene, I don’t know how to answer your question.
 I suppose he makes all the flowers.
 Is that all you have to write to me about?
 Jeanette, why haven’t I got a letter from you, yet?”

 Ed’s written words stopped me from picking up the next letter and reading more because earlier in the day, I had been writing about what God may have been thinking when He created flowers.
 Apparently I was questioning where flowers came from when I was a little girl.
 And it made me wonder what I had written to Ed that would make him ask me if that’s all I’ve got to write about.